 Planned giving allows you to express your personal values by integrating your charitable, personal, and family financial goals to enhance your philanthropy and impact a qualified nonprofit organization.

-By including the Down Syndrome Association of Greater Cincinnati (DSAGC) in your gift planning, you will have the opportunity to make a lasting investment in the promising future of individuals with Down syndrome.
+By including the DSAGC in your gift planning, you will have the opportunity to make a lasting investment in the promising future of individuals with Down syndrome.
 Through your legacy, you are sharing in the mission to serve both individuals with Down syndrome and the families of tomorrow.

 To make a bequest to the DSAGC, here is sample language you can use:

-“I give, devise, and bequeath to the Down Syndrome Association of Greater Cincinnati, 4623 Wesley Ave., Cincinnati, OH 45212 the sum of $_________ (or otherwise describe the gift or specify a percentage of the residue of my estate) to be used for its general purposes.”
+“I give, devise, and bequeath to the Down Syndrome Association of Greater Cincinnati, 4623 Wesley Ave., Suite A, Cincinnati, OH 45212 the sum of $_________ (or otherwise describe the gift or specify a percentage of the residue of my estate) to be used for its general purposes.”